 Furthermore, advice seeking can disarm potentially defensive opponents.
 When you ask someone for advice rather than issuing demands or attacks, you frame your negotiation as a joint problem-solving task and establish a norm of collaboration.
 In one of our studies, when an individual was instructed to ask an opponent for advice during a dispute, the pair was more likely to reach an agreement that would foster a continued relationship and avoid legal action than pairs not instructed to ask for advice.

-Whether you’re seeking a resolution of a dispute, navigating a difficult performance review, or communicating your accomplishments, asking for advice will increase your likability our research shows.
+Whether you’re trying to resolve a dispute, navigating a difficult performance review, or communicating your accomplishments, asking for advice will increase your likability our research shows.
 Does it matter if your counterpart likes you?
 Research demonstrates that likability better predicts hiring and other outcomes than perceived competence.

 Asking a fellow negotiator for advice is an implicit endorsement of her opinions, values, and expertise.
 Furthermore, because advice requests signal respect, they are likely to flatter almost anyone.
 Subordinates who feel undervalued will probably be delighted to be solicited for their insights, and superiors are likely to appreciate your deference to their authority and experience.